cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

  D. Reponse AMT cbor.cid to file downloader request. (service response to AMTGraphRelaySync and logging upload data).
 One instatnce per connection to prevent ddos.  改到以chain 为服务单位
  * onMyDownloadQue. not empty and C process not in running, then launch C. File Downloader. (download files and logging download data)  // download is single process too.

-* Process manager, main(); according to resource config, decide how many each of above 4 process instance existing and manager DDOS. * Infinite for loop B. Collect votings from chain peers to discover the chainid's safety state root. (single thread func).
+* Process manager, main(); according to resource config, decide how many each of above 4 process instance existing and manager DDOS.
+* Infinite for loop {单进程无限循环
+B. Collect votings from chain peers to discover the chainid's safety state root.
+ * onMyDownloadQue not empty and run C process.(download files and logging download data)  // download is single process too.
+}
+(single thread func).

 If found a new relay added in to TAU, alert all nodes, whether added this to community chains relay annoucement, the alert comes with a testing tool to show whether the relay is valid. relay adding is a manual process to prevent spam.

 ## App UI 界面